alexyingchen/accessguide/contentcreators.md

 -

 ### C11.
-Provide pronunciation for ambiguous words
-> My [screen reader](link to glossary) can't pronounce this word, now I'm confused.

-Provide a way to determine the specific pronunciation for ambiguous words, such as the phonetic spelling right after the word, the reading of the word by ruby element, or a link to a glossary.

-**Disabilities**: intellectual, visual
-**WCAG number + conformance**: 3.1.6 AAA

-`I am scared that they will _desert_ me. (di-ˈzərt)

-It gets surprisingly cold at night in the _desert_. (de-zərt)`

--

-### C12.
 Write content at an 8th grade reading level
 > The reading is so dense and complicated, who could ever finish it?

 Write content clearly and simply so that it reads at an 8th grade reading level.
 If the main content is too complex to simplify (like a scientific article), then provide a simple summary at an 8th grade level.